ganaidu707/Web-Scrapping/README.md

 # Web_scrapping

 #This use BeautifulSoup module

 #It has done for 2 html sources

-# i. sample,hmtl file,
+# i). on sample.hmtl file
-# ii.
-Real time website
+# ii). on Real time website